Why This Matters

 What You Should Know About Graduating From College in North Dakota

-Graduates who have a bachelor’s degree have several career opportunities available to them in North Dakota.
+Graduates who have a bachelor’s degree have many career opportunities available to them in the state.
 The five fastest-growing careers for this education level in North Dakota are medical and health services managers, social science research assistants, logisticians, interpreters and translators, and software developers.

-To gain insight into the job outlook in North Dakota, examine the largest employers in the state.
-The top 150 employers in North Dakota include North Dakota State University, Sanford Broadway Medical Center, Altru Health Syst-Audiology, Altru Health System, and Lighting Design Center.
+To gain even more insight into the job outlook in North Dakota, you should become familiar with the largest employers in the state.
+The top employers in North Dakota include North Dakota State University, Sanford Broadway Medical Center, Altru Health System, the Basin Electric Power Cooperative, and Microsoft.

 What’s Next?

 Financial aid is available from both federal and state agencies to help cover the costs associated with higher education.
-The list below includes resources to assist you in finding potential funding opportunities for your studies.
+The resources listed below can assist you with finding potential funding opportunities for your studies:

 • North Dakota University System.
-The North Dakota University System provides a comprehensive overview of the state’s higher education system and information about how to cover academic-related costs.
+The North Dakota University System’s website provides a comprehensive overview of the state’s higher education system and information about how to cover academic-related costs.